RealismusModding/realismusmodding.github.io/mods/seasons19/manual/gameplay/animals.md

 -   Spotted - Known for their carcass quality, the Spotted grows relatively fast and can be purchased for a modest amount.
 -   Berkshire - The Berkshire is a fast growing animal that requires a modest amount of capital to purchase.
 Is known for their flavorful meat.

+Yorkshire and Spotted are bought as females for breeding, while Old Spot and Berkshire are bought as young male animals for fattening.
+Like cows the pigs are artifically inseminated and can have around 2 litters every year.

 #### Chickens:

 -   White Leghorn - This is the bird of choice if eggs are at the top of your priorities.
 This breed requires less feed than any of the other breeds.
 -   Cornish Cross - This meat breed is extremely fast growing and has a fast turnaround in profit.
 It requires a lot of feed.
+Male birds are bought.
 -   Rhode Island Red - The Rhode Island Red is a hybrid breed (both eggs and meat) and requires an amount of feed in between that of its laying and meat counterparts.
 -   Rooster - This male bird is primarily used for reproduction and will work to fertilize eggs produced by your chickens and produce chicks.
 Note: You do not need a Rooster to produce eggs.